Can I Move to Japan Without a Job?

 There are a few ways to move to Japan without a job.
 First, you could marry a Japanese citizen.
 You can also apply for a student visa.
 Alternatively, you can use a tourist visa to explore the country and find a workplace.
 Once you find a company willing to hire you, you can get a working visa.
 Each of these options offers a path to citizenship.

-There are a few requirements that you will need to fulfill before you can move to Japan.
+You will need to fulfill a few requirements before you can move to Japan.
 Keep reading to find out what you need to do.

 Married to a Permeant Resident